Residential Treatment of Anxiety Disorders

 Phobias, Specific Phobia, and Irrational Fear

-A specific phobia is an intense and persistent fear of a specific object, situation or activity that is generally not harmful.
+A specific phobia is an intense and persistent fear of a situation or activity that is generally not harmful.
 Those with phobias often know that their distress is disproportionate, but they still cannot overcome it.
-People suffering from a phobia will go to extremes to avoid whatever frightens them.
+People who have a phobia will go to extremes to avoid whatever frightens them.

-One common phobia caused by anxiety which greatly interferes with normal activities is agoraphobia.
-Agoraphobia is the fear of being outdoors or of being in a situation from which one either cannot escape or from which escaping would be difficult or embarrassing.
+One common phobia caused by anxiety which dramatically interferes with normal activities is agoraphobia.
+Agoraphobia is the fear of being outdoors or of being in a situation from which one either cannot escape or from which running away would be difficult or embarrassing.

 Social Anxiety Disorder

-Everyday social situations and interactions are a landmine for people with social anxiety disorder.
+Everyday social situations and interactions are a landmine for people with a social anxiety disorder.
 Those suffering from this disorder are preoccupied with the possibility of being embarrassed, ridiculed, judged, or rejected in social situations.
-As a result of this fear, they avoid social situations and often miss out on connecting with friends and family.
+As a result of this fear, they avoid social settings and often miss connecting with friends and family.

 Separation Anxiety Disorder

-A person with separation anxiety disorder experiences excessive fear of losing the person they are closest to.
-They are extremely anxious when separated from the people to whom they are attached and may refuse to be separated from the people who are the focus of their attachment.
-These extreme feelings of anxiety and fear last beyond established norms for children (4 weeks) and adults (6 months).
+A person with separation anxiety disorder experiences excessive fear of losing the person to whom they are closets.
+They are very anxious when separated from the people to whom they are attached and may refuse to be apart from the people who are the focus of their attachment.
+The extreme feelings of anxiety and fear may last beyond established norms for children (4 weeks) and adults (6 months).

 Substance-Induced Anxiety Disorder

-A substance-induced anxiety disorder is directly caused by the effects of an ingested substance.
+The effects of an ingested substance may directly cause an anxiety disorder.
 Symptoms can result directly from the intoxication or may be due to withdrawal from alcohol, drugs, caffeine, and related substances.

 Post-Traumatic Stress Disorder

 Post-traumatic stress disorder (PTSD) is an anxiety disorder that develops after experiencing or witnessing a traumatic event or learning that a traumatic event has happened to a loved one.
-PTSD is most often associated with veterans and wartime involvement, but there are many experiences that can cause PTSD.
-Learn more about treatment of PTSD at CooperRiis by clicking here.
+PTSD is most often associated with veterans and wartime involvement, but many experiences can cause PTSD.
+Learn more about the treatment of PTSD at CooperRiis by clicking here.